Sunny Singh is a partner in the Firm’s Business Finance & Restructuring Department.

 Mr. Singh was named a “Rising Star” for Restructuring and Insolvency in the U.S. by IFLR1000 in 2020.
 He was recognized by Law360 as a “Rising Star” for Bankruptcy in 2017 amongst a handful of attorneys under the age of 40 whose legal accomplishments belie their age.
 He was also named by Turnarounds & Workouts magazine as one of its “Outstanding Young Restructuring Lawyers” for 2017.
 He has spoken on panels addressing strategies relating to prepackaged chapter 11 cases and retail restructurings and has also published articles and blogs on various bankruptcy and restructuring topics.

 Prior to joining the Firm, Singh clerked for the Honorable Robert D. Drain at the United States Bankruptcy Court for the Southern District of New York from 2006 to 2008.

 Mr. Singh’s notable experience includes advising

 - Ditech Holding Corporation, one of the nation’s largest mortgage servicers, and certain of its affiliated debtors in their pre-arranged chapter 11 cases.
-Ditech and its subsidiaries have more than $12 billion in debt (at the time of filing), including residential mortgage securities funding obligations.
+Ditech and its subsidiaries had approximately $2 billion in debt (at the time of filing), including residential mortgage securities funding obligations.
 At the time of filing, Ditech filed a restructuring support agreement (“RSA”) backed by holders of more than 75% of its first lien term loan debt.
 Ditech’s RSA provides for a dual-track restructuring strategy that allows the debtors to evaluate various strategic alternatives with a backstopped emergence plan as they continue to provide customers with home financing solutions and high-quality service.